 You can’t expect your employees to exceed the expectations of your customers if you don’t exceed the employee’s’ expectations of management.” -Howard Shultz CEO Starbucks

-How do you Facilitate call center management training your customer service center?
-Do you have a training plan at all or do you just take long tenured associates and make them supervisors/team leads when a supervisor leaves?
+How do you Facilitate call center management training in your customer service center?
+Do you have a training plan at all or do you just take long-tenured associates and make them supervisors/team leads when a supervisor leaves?
 If you hire a supervisor off the street what training do you give them?

 I liken it to a sports analogy.
 Just because you were a great football or basketball player does not guarantee that person will be a great coach.
 It’s the same thing with your customer service center employees.